petri-labs/warmage/docs/api/proto-docs.md

-<a name="merlion.maker.v1.MsgMintBySwap"></a>
+<a name="warmage.maker.v1.MsgMintBySwap"></a>

 ### MsgMintBySwap
-MsgMintBySwap represents a message to mint Mer stablecoins by swapping.
+MsgMintBySwap represents a message to mint War stablecoins by swapping.

 | Field | Type | Label | Description |